phpearth/docs/databases/database-vs-filesystem.md

 * DBMS - A computerized record-keeping system
 * File System - A collection of individual files accessed by applications programs.

-## Common Limitations of some File System Based DBs
+## Common limitations of some file system based DBs

 * Separated and Isolated Data - Makes coordinating, assimilating and representing data difficult
 * Data Duplication - Wastes space and can lead to data integrity (inconsistency) problems